By Jeff Bennett and Darrin Fleming

 Again, we wouldn’t advise removing “ity” words from your messaging, because if you make a material with a high viscosity, that’s something the customer should know.
 Just remember that you need to be able to push past features and benefits when talking to buyers (and particularly financial buyers) if you want to close the sale.

-How well do you score on the credibility scale?
+What adjectives do you use to describe your product when talking to customers?
 Share your thoughts in the comments section.